kunigami/kunigami.github.io/blog/_posts/2015-03-08-revisiting-python:-object-oriented-programming.md

 We'll first cover basic concepts like classes and inheritance.
 Later we'll discuss some more advanced features from the Python language that allows us extending the set of built-in patterns provided by the language.

+This post has been revisited in 2021/11/06 to update the examples for Python 3.7.

-### Classes
+## Classes

 Classes are the building blocks of object oriented programming.
 Python classes look similar to those in languages like C++ and Java, but there are some important differences, which we'll comment on this section.

-**Classes are objects.** When writing a class definition the code is executed and an class object is created and assigned to a name corresponding to the class name.
+**Classes are also objects.** When writing a class definition the code is executed and a class object is created and assigned to a name corresponding to the class name.
 For example, in the code below, an object representing the class is assigned to a variable in the current scope `MyClass`.

 {% highlight python %}

 class MyClass:
-    print 'hi'
+    print('hi')

-print MyClass # __main__.MyClass
+print(MyClass) # __main__.MyClass
 x = MyClass
-print x       # __main__.MyClass
+print(x)       # __main__.MyClass

 {% endhighlight %}

 If we run the code above it will print 'hi'.
-We can manipulate MyClass as a regular variable, assigning it to other variables, passing it as parameter to functions, etc.
+We can manipulate `MyClass` as a regular variable, assigning it to other variables, passing it as parameter to functions, etc.

 **Instantiating.** We can create an instance of a given class by using a function call notation, that is, `MyClass()`.

-This will also call the method `__init()__` which can be used to initialize the instance, like a constructor.
-Functions defined within a class become methods to the instances.
+This will also call the method `__init()__` which can be used to initialize the instance, much like a constructor.
+Functions defined within a class become methods to the class instances.
 Methods can be called using the syntax `instance.method()`.
 For example:

 {% highlight python %}